Permafrost/Tundra/SERVICES.md

 * `$list` is a [java.util.List] object to insert items into.
 If not specified, a new [java.util.List] object is automatically created.
-* `$items` is an `IData` document containing arbitrarily specified objects to be inserted into the list.
-The leaf values from the given document will be inserted in the order they appear.
+* `$items` is an `IData` document containing arbitrarily specified top-level objects to be inserted into the list.
+The values from the given document will be inserted in the order they appear.
 * `$index` is the index at which the given items will be inserted.
 * `$index.base` specifies whether the index is zero-based or one-